levush/electric/README.original.txt

 Move this file out of the "Debug" directory and place it in the top-level directory.
 Double-click the "Electric" executable to run the system.

+To add the Java interpreter, follow these instructions:
+> Download the Java Development Kit (JDK) from http://java.sun.com.
+Install it.
+  The standard location is "C:\Program Files\JavaSDK" (or whatever the version is), and this path will be used here.
+If you install it elsewhere, adjust these instructions accordingly.
+> Edit the environment variables in the "System" Control Panel.
+  On some systems, you click on the "Environment" tab; on others, click on the "Advanced" tab and then click the "Environment Variables" button.
+  Under "System variables", select "Path" and in the "Value:" area, add this string to the end:
+        ;C:\Program Files\JavaSDK\jre\bin\classic;C:\Program Files\JavaSDK\bin
+  On some newer versions of the Java Development Kit, you may also have to include this path:
+        ;<CODE>;C:\Program Files\JavaSDK\bin\client
+  On Windows 95 and Windows 98 systems, you may have to edit C:\AUTOEXE.BAT and append this to the PATH variable.
+You must restart your computer after making this change.
+> In Visual C++ 5.0 or 6.0, use the "Settings" command of the "Project" menu.
+Select the "C/C++" tab and the "Preprocessor" category.
+In the "Preprocessor definitions" area, add this to the end:
+          ,FORCEJAVA=1
+  In the "Additional include directories" area add this to the end:
+          ,C:\Program Files\JavaSDK\include,C:\Program Files\JavaSDK\include\win32
+  Select the "Link" tab and the "General" category.
+In the "Object/library modules" area, enter this:
+          jvm.lib
+  Select the "Link" tab and the "Input" category.
+In the "Additional library path" area, enter this:
+          C:\Program Files\JavaSDK\lib
+> In Visual Studio .NET, right-click on the "Electric" solution and choose "Properties".
+  Select "C/C++" on the left and choose the "General" category under it.
+  In the "Additional Include Directories" area, add this to the end:
+          ;C:\Program Files\JavaSDK\include,C:\Program Files\JavaSDK\include\win32
+  Next choose the "Preprocessor" category of "C/C++" and in the "Preprocessor Definitions" area add this to the end:
+          ;FORCEJAVA=1
+  Select "Linker" on the left and choose the "General" category under it.
+  In the "Additional Library Directories" area, enter this:
+          ;C:\Program Files\JavaSDK\lib
+  Next choose the "Input" category of "Linker" and in the "Additional Dependencies" area enter this:
+          jvm.lib
+> Once Java is installed, you must compile the ROM generator.
+In a command window, change directories to the "lib\java" directory and run the command:
+    javac romgen.java

 To add the TCL interpreter, follow these instructions:
 > Download ActiveTcl from "http://www.tcl.tk" and install it.